A collection of tools for flight and driving simulation gamers on Windows

 at the location you extracted Joystick Gremlin to.FF Device dropdown in

-plugin configuration, ensure your FFB capable device is selected.
-Most
+plugin configuration, ensure your FFB capable device is shown; most

 below for details.
 If you’re not sure, start with the reducer engine